It’s a quiet day at the office.

 But others thrive on sound—namely, the creative field.
 Artists, designers, interior decorators, or writers, often use music to set the tone for the day.
 I know creatives of all kinds who have based their own work on a song or musician.
 But music can be a great motivator for anyone, no matter what the field.
 Some of us like to play songs that put us in a certain frame of mind that can provide that extra boost to get through a long-lingering or time-consuming project.

 I’m in an office for most of my workday, and although it’s not a wildly creative environment, just playing music helps to put me in a better mood.
 Though I have busy times when I’m on the road or running to various meetings, most of the time I’m at my computer, and it gets a little tedious if there’s nothing but silence all day.
 I go to my list of standbys—those musicians I can listen to almost any time of day, no matter what I’m working on.
 My usual staples for my 9-5 job include Bruce Springsteen, Peter Gabriel, Sarah McLachlan, and Dar Williams.
 Writing needs a different, mellower playlist—usually jazz, folk, or new age.
 I use music to keep me motivated at the office just as I use it to relax and get into the “zone” for writing.

 But I can also respect those who need complete silence in order to be productive.
 My boyfriend is one of them.
 As he works on papers for grad school, I respectfully plug in my iPod and we’re both happy.
 There are times when I don’t mind the quiet but if I know I’ll be in one place, such as my desk or in the car for a long time, I make sure that I have some music handy.

 What about you?
 Do you need music or silence to get the job done?

 Popular search terms for this article:

-music at work, playing music at work, playing music in the office, listening to music at work policy, music in office, playing music in office, radios at work, music for office work, loud music at work, no music at work
+music at work, playing music at work, playing music in the office, music in office, listening to music at work policy, loud music at work, playing music in office, music for office work, radios at work, no music at work